Funding support for short courses and summer schools

 • the number of STFC PhD students who would benefit from the course or school

-• a detailed breakdown of the budget requested using the summer school and online course costs template and including justification of these costs:
+• a detailed breakdown of the budget requested using the summer school and online course costs templates and including justification of these costs:

 • management fee: previous schools have employed postdoctoral students and students to assist with the running of the school and found these a valuable source of support.
-You may either claim these costs at the appropriate hourly rate or claim a one off £500 management fee
+You may either claim these costs at the appropriate hourly rate to a total value of £500, or claim a one off £500 management fee

 • the maximum for any social excursion or conference dinner should be £50 per student (£60 in London)